neoforged/.github/primers/1.21.5/index.md

         - `playPlayerSound` - Plays a sound to the current player on the client.
     - `LevelReader#getHeight` - Returns the height of the map at the given position.
     - `NaturalSpawner#INSCRIBED_SQUARE_SPAWN_DISTANCE_CHUNK` - Provides the minimum distance that the player is close enough for spawning to occur.
+- `net.minecraft.world.level.biome`
+    - `Biome`
+        - `getDryFoliageColor`, `getDryFoliageColorFromTexture` - Gets the dry foliage color of the biome, either from the effects or from the climate settings.
+    - `BiomeSpecialEffects#getDryFoliageColorOverride`, `$Builder#dryFoliageColorOverride` - Returns the default dry foliage color when not pulling from a colormap texture.
 - `net.minecraft.world.level.block`
     - `BaseFireBlock#fireIgnite` - Lights an entity on fire.
     - `Block`